tier4/caret_doc/docs/installation/binary_installation.md

 # Binary Installation

 Visualization packages with CARET can also be installed in binary.
-CARET binaly packages are currently only installable on Ubuntu Jammy and ROS 2 Humble.
+CARET binary packages are currently only installable on Ubuntu Jammy and ROS 2 Humble.

 <prettier-ignore-start>
 !!!
 Note